Research & Facilities

 Broad areas of research within the Department include:

 - The identification of gene mutations and genetic variation that cause and / or contribute to human disease and the development of diagnostics

 - Programmes in functional genomics and autoimmunity to understand the molecular pathology of genetic disease and to validate therapeutic targets

 - Investigations in the genetic basis of cancer and the use of this information to inform clinical practice

 - Research into the epigenetic basis of genetic disease and biological traits

 Our research is facilitated by access to state of the art equipment and technologies.
-The Division is closely aligned to the NIHR Biomedical Research Centre and houses the Genomics Research Laboratory.
+The Department is closely aligned to the NIHR Biomedical Research Centre and houses the Genomics Research Laboratory.
 The Centre for Stem Cells & Regenerative Medicine houses the Stem Cell Hotel.